BenGuna/React/README.md

 # React
-This is a repository for all my React projects and learnings
+This is a repository for my first project